 Want to know the ideal internal temperature of a cheeseburger or the recipe for an awesome baked macaroni and cheese?
 Curious who was called “the 5th Beatle?”

 You know what to do – ask Google.
 (PS, we’ll save you a few seconds on the last one – it was producer George Martin).

 It would seem sometimes that Google has an almost omniscient grasp on the facts; consulting “the oracle” has become second nature for many of us, a daily part of our lives.

-But what does the tech giant, you may ask, have to do with healthcare?
+But what does the tech giant, you might ask, have to do with healthcare?

 More than you might imagine.
 In fact, Google has actually become a “first source” of health information for many – and they’re open 24/7.